Manifold Matching using Shortest-Path Distance and Joint Neighborhood Selection: Numerical Experiments

 \section{Numerical Experiments}

-In this section we demonstrate the numerical advantages of the proposed manifold matching algorithm, with MDS, Isomap, LLE, and LTSA as the benchmarks.
-Overall, we observe that our algorithm is significantly better than all the benchmarks in matching ratio and testing power.
+In this section, we demonstrate the numerical advantages of MMSJ.
+Overall, we observed that our method is significantly better than all the benchmarks (MDS, Isomap, LLE, and LTSA) in matching ratio and testing power under various simulated settings and real experiments.